acdh-oeaw/apis-core-rdf/docs/source/customization.md

 tries to parse the passed URI using the [apis_core.utils.rdf][] module.
-This module looks at all the existing models and uses the models `rdf_configs` class methos to get a list of potential RDF-Import config files.
+This module looks at all the existing models and uses the models `rdf_configs` class methods to get a list of potential RDF-Import config files.
 Those RDF-Import config files are [TOML](https://toml.io/) configuration files.
 They have three main attributes, which are `filters`, `attributes` and `relations`.